Last updated by Allan B

 - You can view past bills at any time on the Billing history page.

-- Your can sort the Billing history page by Monthly usage (or bills), Payments, Purchases, Refunds/credits or Other.
+- You can sort the Billing history page by Monthly usage (or bills), Payments, Purchases, Refunds/credits or Other.

 7. When will my credit card be charged?

 You'll be charged 2-5 days after the end of your billing cycle.
-We'll send you an e-mail once your bill has been charged to the payment method you have on file.
+We'll send you a confirmation e-mail once your bill has been charged to the payment method you have on file.

 8. How do I read my bill?